 - Understand the microscopic anatomy of the eye and the ocular adnexa

-- Learn the histologic features of the responses of ocular tissues to injury and/or diseases
+- Learn the histologic features of neoplasia and the responses of ocular tissues to injury and/or diseases

 - Develop skills necessary to evaluate surgical specimens with the aim of formulating differential diagnoses that include ophthalmic diseases that are common in a modern clinical practice, or that are rare, but especially important because of their life-threatening or vision-threatening potential